 If you’ve recently relocated or repotted your lime tree, and its leaves are drooping or falling off, it’s most likely affected by transplant shock.
 Lime trees can become stressed from the damage from moving and having to establish a new root system.
-For best results, avoid damaging the rootball and plant quickly.
+For best results, avoid damaging the rootball and plant the tree quickly.

 Lime trees that get transplant shock will commonly show symptoms such as wilting, yellowing, browning, or dropping leaves, blossoms, and fruit.
 If severe enough, the tree will die.

 Transplant shock can last up to 1 year as the tree attempts to adjust to its new environment and grow new roots.

 If you’d like, here are some steps that I commonly use to prevent transplant shock with my fruit trees:

 - Have the new ground (or pot) prepared

 - Remove as much of the tree’s current topsoil as possible, without damaging the shallow roots